Xyntopia/pydoxtools/docs/index.md

 The Pipeline class is the base of it and helps to compose dynamic pipelines which adapt to the underlying data.

-> in pydoxtools >= 0.8.0 support for agents was removed again
+> in pydoxtools >= 0.8.0 support for agents was removed.
 > the functionality can now be found in another app:
 > (taskyon.space)[https://taskyon.space]